 We know Tudor does tool watches well, and we know that they have some dressier watches in their catalog, too.
 So it really caught our attention a when Tudor, the so-called younger sibling of Rolex, released their latest and greatest Double Date ‘Glamour’ — a dressed-up tool watch with enough variation to make your head spin.

-There’s quite literally a Glamour Double Date for everyone, with 20 combinations of steel and two-toned steel and yellow gold with dials ranging from silver to champagne, opaline and black.
+Like other collections of Tudor watches, there’s quite literally a Glamour Double Date for everyone, with 20 combinations of steel and two-toned steel and yellow gold with dials ranging from silver to champagne, opaline and black.
 Do you like diamonds?
 You can have those as your hour makers too (if you choose).
 Of course, the variation doesn’t end there — you can pick from a matching steel or two-toned bracelet as well as a variety of leather straps with folding buckles.

 The Glamour Double Dates look great — so great, you may be surprised to learn these watches start at around $32-hundred with the most expensive model clocking in at $4,425.
-The price point is so accessible we should put this watch on out Entry Level Watches list.
+The price point is so accessible we should put this watch on our Entry-Level Watches list.
 Not bad, especially considering that under that domed sapphire crystal and pretty face is a pretty impressive in-house automatic caliber MT5641 outfitted with modern features like a silicon balance spring and a whopping 70-hour of power reserve.

 And while all of the dials vary in color, each one is outfitted with simple hour markers (unless you go for the diamonds, that is) alongside a sub-second dial over 6-o’clock.
 Up at the top, just under 12-o’clock, you’ll also see the day of the week proudly displayed in white, easy to read Arabic numerals.